aosabook/500lines/cluster/CHAPTER.rst

 Testing
 -------

-Sometime in the last 10 years, code without tests finally became as crazy as driving without a seatbelt.
+Some time in the last ten years, coding without tests finally became as crazy as driving without a seatbelt.
-Code without tests is probably incorrect, and modifying the code is risky without a way to see if its behavior has changed.
+Code without tests is probably incorrect, and modifying code is risky without a way to see if its behavior has changed.

 Testing is most effective when the code is organized for testability.
 There are a few active schools of thought in this area, but the approach we've taken is to divide the code into small, minimally connected units that can be tested in isolation.